10 Must-Try Breakfast Restaurants in Tucson

 Tucson is known for its’ wonderful array of Mexican dining establishments, and is home to “the best 23 miles of Mexican food in the country.”
 Seis Kitchen is a great place to start in terms of quality authentic Mexican fare.
-Seis is a casual affordable Mexican restaurant, serving award winning Mexican street fare, inside the beautiful Mercado San Agustin, an attractive Southwestern style open air shopping & dining market.
+Seis is a casual affordable Mexican restaurant, serving award-winning Mexican street fare.
+The cafe is located inside the beautiful Mercado San Agustin, an attractive Southwestern style open air shopping & dining market.

 Location: 100 South Avenida del Convento suite 200, Tucson, AZ 85745, Opens at 8am

 What to do nearby: Check out the gorgeous Hidden Canyon Bowen trail, located at the secluded JW Marriott Starr Pass Resort.
 This trail is quiet, free, & loaded with incredible views of the Tucson mountains.